lifewave174/Christmas-Tree/README.md

 2. Copy the text between the "<script>...</script>" tags.
 Please do not copy the script tags! your copied selection should start from "//define height...." and end at "...document.write("I</br>");};".
 The selection should be just after and before the opening (<script>) and ending (</script>) tags.
 In order to copy the text, you need to select it with your cursor and then right click and choose 'Copy.'

-3. Open Google Chrome on your browser.
+3. Open Google Chrome or a new tab in the browser if it is already open.

 4. Right click on the browser and select 'Inspect.'